Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Convergence of the DLR Euler-Maruyama

 \end{proof} \end{Proposition}

-\begin{Remark} If a uniform time step $\Delta t$ satisfies \eqref{eq: delta t stab}, then equation \eqref{eq: cov 2 EM} assures that the Gramian of $Y_n$ is lower-bounded in the matrix sense, independently of $t$:

-where $\sigma_n^k$ denotes the smallest eigenvalue of $C_{Y_n}= \mathbb{E}[Y_nY_n^{\top}]$.
-This bound turns out to be identical to the one obtained in \cite{kazashi2025dynamical} for the smallest eigenvalue of the Gramian $C_{Y(t)}$ for the continuous DLRA \eqref{DLR-conditions}.
+\begin{Remark} If a uniform time step $\Delta t$ satisfies \eqref{eq: dt sup n cond}, then the bound \eqref{eq: cov 2 EM} turns out to be identical to the one obtained in \cite{kazashi2025dynamical} for the smallest eigenvalue of the Gramian $C_{Y(t)}$ for the continuous DLRA \eqref{DLR-conditions}.
 Hence, for such $\Delta t$, the same upper bound

-holds for the inverse Gramians in both the continuous DLRA and DLR Euler--Maruyama scheme. \end{Remark}
+for $\gamma>0$, holds for the inverse Gramians in both the continuous DLRA and DLR Euler--Maruyama scheme. \end{Remark}

 Unlike the standard Euler--Maruyama scheme, Algorithm \ref{alg: DLR EM SDE algorithm} requires a non-linear operation at every time step due to the rotation of the modes $U_n$ via \texttt{QR} decomposition.
-Despite this, we are able to establish in the next theorem that the DLR Euler--Maruyama scheme converges at the usual strong rate.
+Despite this, we are able to establish in the next Theorem \ref{thm: convergence of DLR Euler-Maruyama} that the DLR Euler--Maruyama scheme converges at the usual strong rate.

+We are now ready to state and prove the first main convergence theorem of this section.
+To this purpose, it is useful defining the following notation: for $s\in [0,T]$ we define